abpframework/abp/docs/en/Blog-Posts/2020-07-01 v3_0_Release/Post.md

 In addition to all the features coming with the ABP Framework, the ABP Commercial has additional features with this release, as always.
 This section covers the [ABP Commercial](https://commercial.abp.io/) highlights in the version 2.9.

-...
+### New File Management Module

+We've created a new module that is used to upload & download and organize files in a hierarchical folder structure.
+Example screenshot:

+> It currently available only for the MVC / Razor Pages UI.
+We are working on the Angular UI and will be released in the next versions.

 ## About the Next Versions

 We will continue to release a new minor/feature version in every two weeks.
-So, the next expected release date is **2020-07-16**, for the version **3.1**.
+So, the next expected release date is **2020-07-16** for the version **3.1**.

 In the next few versions, we will be focused on the **Blazor UI**, as promised on [the road map](https://docs.abp.io/en/abp/latest/Road-Map).
 We will continue to improve the documentation, create samples, add other new features and enhancements.
 Follow the [ABP Framework Twitter account](https://twitter.com/abpframework) for the latest news...

+## Breaking Changes

+TODO

 ## Bonus: Articles!